Energy Efficiency Newsroom

 Check this webpage regularly for regional and national news and information about building energy efficiency, energy code updates and development, and equipment efficiency standards.

-NEWS FROM THE SBCC - The State Building Code Council has begun the new adoption and review process for the 2021 code editions.
-The deadline for code change proposals for the Group 1 Codes (IBC, IFC, WUIC, WSEC-C) is May 31, 2021 at 5:00 P.M.
-The process for the Group 2 Codes (IBC structural, IRC, IEBC, IMC, UPC, WSEC-R) will begin in the fall of 2021.
-The anticipated effective date for the 2021 codes is July 1, 2023.
+NEWS FROM THE SBCC - The State Building Code Council has completed the code development process for the 2021 WSEC-C and WSEC-R. The anticipated effective date for the 2021 codes is July 1, 2023.

 Click here for the Group 1 and Group 2 code development schedule.